 - Social events typically include 2-3 happy hours, a field trip to Mount Vernon the week of Memorial Day, and a graduation ceremony in late July.

 - Participants should arrive on time, as the program each week starts promptly at 12:30.

 - Reading assigned materials, though not required, adds value to the program and allows participants to learn more from each session.

 - While scheduling conflicts arise, HCF participants are encouraged to stay for the entirety of each session.

-Registered staffers who attend 70% of programs are invited to a graduation ceremony at the Capitol Hill Club where they receive a Heritage Congressional Fellowship graduation certificate – a copy of which is also forwarded to their nominating Chief of Staff or Legislative Director.
+Registered staffers who attend 70% of programs are invited to a graduation ceremony at the Capitol Hill Club where they receive a Heritage Congressional Fellowship graduation certificate.
 HCF Graduates are then eligible to participate in a number of more advanced fellowships and programs offered through The Heritage Foundation.